 Summer is one of the two cool tones.
 Summer tones have blue, red or pink undertones.
 If you are a summer tone, you should wear lilacs and pale blues and should choose pastels and soft neutrals with rose undertones.
 Summers differ from Winters in that their skin tends to contrast gently with their hair and eye color, and therefore seem softer and less intense.
 This is why Summers should wear softer colors.
 Cool-toned people can pull off white, ruby, sapphire and aquatic blues very well.
 Generally, cool tones go better with the blue half of the spectrum.
 Their metal colors are silver and white gold.

 Winter is the second cool tone.
 Winters have blue, red or pink undertones.
 Their skin can be pale white, olive (Mediterranean or Asian), or dark (Black).
 A person who is a Winter should wear colors that have blue undertones.
-Winters should wear colors that are sharp for example stark whites, black, navy blue, red with pink undertones.
-Silver and grey work good on Winters as well.
+Winters should wear colors that are sharp, such as whites, black, navy blue, red with pink undertones.
+Silver and grey look good on Winters as well.
 Winters differ from Summers in that their skin tends to contrast dramatically with their hair and eye color, and therefore seem more intense, so they can wear clothes with high contrasts.
 Best metals for winters are silver or platinum.

 Spring is one of the two warm skin tones.
 Springs usually have golden undertones and are usually creamy white or peach.
 Spring people generally have straw-colored or strawberry red hair, freckles, rosy cheeks, and blue or green eyes.
 The main difference between Spring and Autumn color palette is that the Spring’s colors are based on yellow, in contrast with Autumn’s colors which are based on deep gold.
 This is why Springs should wear colors that have yellow undertones.
 Springs look best in wear warm orange-based colors like peach, ochre, and coral in chalky shades.

 Autumn is the second warm type.
 Autumn types have golden, warm or yellow undertones.
 Autumns should wear colors that have yellow undertones.
 Usually, the autumn colors are warm, soft, and deep.
 Some of the Autumn colors are coffee, caramel, beige, tomato red, and green.
 Autumns should avoid colors with blue tones, like navy or indigo.
-Warm skin tones go great with yellow too!
-Also, colors like olive, moss or jade enhance your beauty.
+Warm skin tones look great in yellow too!
+Also, colors like olive, moss or jadecan enhance your natural features as well.
 Warm tones go better with the yellow half of the spectrum.
 For autumns, in terms of metals, gold, bronze or copper work best.

 Now that you know all this information, which is a good starting point, we recommend you to read our article “The professional way to choose the colors of your clothes“, where you can learn how to create color schemes and how you can mix colors to make them pop.